-Alerts in up.time follow a specific flow.
-When up.time detects a problem with a host, it issues an alert. up.time then continues to check the host at specific intervals and reports on the status of the host.
+Alerts in Uptime Infrastructure Monitor follow a specific flow.
+When Uptime Infrastructure Monitor detects a problem with a host, it issues an alert.
+Uptime Infrastructure Monitor then continues to check the host at specific intervals and reports on the status of the host.